Fleet Tracking for Small Business: What It Actually Costs in 2026

 3. Do you need dashcams or driver behavior monitoring?
 Yes → Only Samsara and Verizon Connect offer integrated video.
 No → You are paying for cameras you will never install.

 4. Is your main concern knowing where vehicles and equipment are?
-Yes → AirPinpoint gives you exactly this at a fraction of the cost.
+Yes → Airpinpoint gives you exactly this at a fraction of the cost.
 No → You need full telematics.

 Most small fleets — HVAC companies, plumbers, electricians, landscapers, general contractors — answer No, No, No, Yes.
-They are paying for Samsara when they need AirPinpoint.
+They are paying for Samsara when they need Airpinpoint.

 How to Switch From Expensive GPS Tracking